 We recommend that you use real-time materialized views in scenarios that have the following characteristics:

-Real-time materialized views can be nested to build a real-time ETL processing chain.
+You can use the incremental update and nested cascade capabilities of real-time materialized views to build real-time ETL jobs without the need for an additional scheduling system to process dependencies.
 You can create a real-time materialized view based on a base table, and then create another real-time materialized view based on the previously created real-time materialized view.
-This way, ETL processing results are produced in real time to accelerate data query and analysis.
+This way, ETL processing results, such as real-time wide tables and aggregations, are produced in real time to accelerate data query and analysis.

-Real-time materialized views can be used to significantly accelerate data query in various scenarios such as when the query result contains only a small number of rows or columns in the base table or large amounts of computations are required to obtain the query result.
+You can use real-time materialized views to significantly accelerate data query in various scenarios, such as when the query result contains only a small number of rows or columns in the base table or large amounts of computations are required to obtain the query result.
 Sample scenarios:

 Filter conditions effectively narrow down the query result.